WSDOT-GIS/land-use/README.md

 |    81 |  89 | resource production and extraction       |
 |    91 |  99 | undeveloped land and water areas         |

+Counties can add additional digits to create their own codes.

 <!-- markdownlint-disable no-inline-html no-duplicate-heading -->

 ## Land Use Codes